moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-object-stream-format title="MOQT OBJECT_STREAM Message"}

-* Subscribe ID: Subscription Identifer as defined in {{message-subscribe-req}}.

-* Track Alias: Identifies the Track Namespace and Track Name as defined in
-{{message-subscribe-req}}.
+* ID: The Track Alias for subscriptions or the Fetch ID for Fetches.

 If the Track Namespace and Track Name identified by the Track Alias are
 different from those specified in the subscription identified by Subscribe ID,